MichiasShiferaw/ceg-3185_lab3/README.md

 ```bash
 javac PacketReceiver.java
 ```
-to read and compile class file.
+to read and compile the server class file.

 &nbsp;